-When a valid DHW Demand is present, the DHW relay (terminal 17) and Primary Pump relay (terminal 18) turn on.
+When a valid DHW Demand is present, the DHW relay (terminal 23) and Primary Pump relay (terminal 24) turn on.
 If the boilers are unable to maintain the boiler target temperature, space heating zones are shut off sequentially using tN4 communication in order to provide priority to the DHW tank.
+For non-tN4 systems, priority requires the use of an external relay to force the heating zones off.